-When it comes to muskie fishing, there are a lot of opinions, but one thing most fishers agree on is that warm-water muskies can often be some of the most difficult to get a hold of.
-Before you set out on your next musky fishing expedition to capture the big one, here are three tips to help you select the right gear:
+When it comes to muskie fishing, there are a lot of opinions, but one thing most fishers agree on is that warm-water muskies can be some of the most difficult to catch.
+Before you set out on your next muskie fishing expedition to capture the big one, here are three tips to help you select the right gear.

-Before you can start attracting muskies, you’ve got to find the right search bait or search lure, right?
+Before you can start attracting muskies, you’ve got to find the right search bait, right?
 The truth is, muskies can be shallow-water creatures, but they aren’t all the same.
 It’d be great if you could just have a one-size-fits-all lure and cast it on out, but if you’re really serious about catching some trophy fish, you’ve got to have a large-area strategy.
-This means that your approach needs to be one that is able to change depending upon circumstances, location, and the fish you’re dealing with at the moment.
+This means that your approach needs to be one that you can change depending upon circumstances, location, and the fish you’re dealing with at the moment.

-Swimbaits like the Sebile magic swimmer are often the ticket.
+Swimbaits like the Sebile Magic Swimmer are often the ticket.
 One of the best aspects of using these lures is that they can be cast long and into the wind, and they sink fast.
 I would caution you to remove one of the three hooks if you’re going to use the largest size, the 228.
 After casting, consider a short pause followed by a slow, twitching retrieve to capture attention.
-Even through weeds, this approach is likely to hook a muskie, and at the least, garner more attention to the area for others to investigate what’s going on.
+Even through weeds, this approach is likely to hook a muskie, or, at the least, create a stir that brings nearby fish in to investigate.

 Even though jerk baits have been known to work great in cooler weather, my experience has been that they can act effectively all year long.
 Jerk baits are also affected by the fisherman’s outlook.
 If you’re inexperienced, you might not understand the subtleties of using these kinds of lures.
 The fact is, the slightest twitch, jerk and retrieve from your line can cause expected and unexpected results.